 An undrafted running back who defied expectations, becoming the powerful, clutch engine of a Super Bowl champion Denver Broncos offense.

 C.J.
-Anderson's story is a classic NFL underdog tale.
-Overlooked by every team in the draft after his career at the University of California, Berkeley, he signed with the Denver Broncos as a free agent, a long shot to make the roster.
-What he lacked in draft pedigree, he made up for with a low center of gravity, surprising power, and uncanny vision.
-He fought his way into the lineup and soon became the Broncos' most reliable and explosive runner.
-His peak came during Denver's 2015 championship season, where he was the workhorse back for a team carried by its legendary defense.
-Anderson's gritty, tackle-breaking runs in the playoffs, including a key touchdown in Super Bowl 50, were essential to securing the title.
-His career, which included a late-season surge with the Los Angeles Rams to help them reach Super Bowl LIII, proved that heart and determination can forge a lasting legacy.
+Anderson scored a key touchdown in Super Bowl 50, helping the Denver Broncos secure the 2015 championship.
+Overlooked in the NFL draft after his career at the University of California, Berkeley, he signed with the Broncos as a free agent.
+His low center of gravity, surprising power, and uncanny vision made him the team's most reliable and explosive runner.
+His gritty, tackle-breaking runs in the playoffs were essential to the title.
+His career included a late-season surge with the Los Angeles Rams to help them reach Super Bowl LIII.
+Born in 1991, he later became a coach.

 1981–1996